AlexeyProvorov/The-world-as-a-knitting-needle/Duolingo test.md

 Many traditional tools have become obsolete due to advancements in technology.
 Advancements.

 He was skeptical of the new policy's effectiveness, citing lack of evidence.
 The new framework for data protection is very strict.
 The lesson is designed to reinforce the concepts learned.
+Despite his wealth, he lives a modest lifestyle.
+Companies need to innovate to stay competitive.
+The legal framework of the country provides a basis for all regulations.
+The hotel can accommodate up to 500 guests in it's spacious.
+The chef used a special blend of herbs and spices to create his dish.
+They made a deliberate decision to invest more in renewable energy resources.